Rekulous/Filterlist-Collection/README.md

 # Filterlist-Collection
 Curated list of up to date filterlists, with minimal false positives.

+## Important Reading Points

+### Emojis

+I use emoji's to help organize the list.

+- A ⭐ means that it's a filter I reccomend.

+- A 🟢 means it's compatible with AdGuard and uBlock Origin

+- A 🔴 means it's compatible with PiHole

 # Softwares

 [Softwares to use these lists with]